bugger69/ResumeManager/README.md

 # ResumeManager

+Tasks:

+Create a homepage @anubhav
+    -> For now a link for the student to go to the upload page.
+    -> A link to a update form that will update the data of the user.
+(I will create these later.)

+Create a userpage @manthan
+    -> A button to logout.
+    -> Some user Info.

 To start the application, run the following

 `git pull`

+if you haven't yet cloned the repository, run

+`git clone <insert-repo-link-here>`

 (ctrl + shift + 5) or open a split terminal